-HBOT is used to treat several medical conditions, such as:
+Hyperbaric therapy is used to treat several medical conditions, including:

 - Brain abscesses